-On the first day of my freshman year of high school, graduation seemed like it was about a billion years away.
-But by the final days of my senior year, the whole experience seemed to have gone by in an instant.
-Sure, there were days when algebra seemed to drag by at a snail’s pace, and it’s a wonder that I went through with my decision to major in English after my excruciatingly tedious exposure to Shakespeare junior year.
+On the first day of high school, graduation seems like it is about a billion years away.
+But by the final days of senior year, the whole experience will seem to have gone by in an instant.
+Sure, there were days when algebra dragged by at a snail’s pace, and it’s a wonder that I went through with my decision to major in English after my excruciatingly tedious exposure to Shakespeare junior year.
 But, in the words of author Gretchen Rubin, “The days are long, but the years are short.”

 If you’ve just begun your senior year, the coming months are going to be some of the busiest of your life thus far, and graduation is going to be here before you know it.
-Be sure to hit the pause button from time to time, savor the moments as they speed by, and do all the things you can only do while you’re in high school.
+Be sure to hit the pause button, savor the moments as they speed by, and do all the things you can only do while you’re in high school.

 Senior pranks are a time-honored tradition.
-When I was a senior, the most memorable prank was when a mischievous group of my classmates wrapped my history teacher’s entire car in plastic wrap (he was amused).
+When I was a senior, the most memorable prank was when a mischievous group of my classmates wrapped my history teacher’s entire car in plastic wrap.
+(Don't worry: He was amused!)
 Go ahead and get in on the fun.
-Just make sure your prank is completely legal and doesn’t break any of your school’s rules, because many a high school senior has gotten in trouble for taking it too far.
+Just make sure your prank is completely legal, harmless, and doesn’t break any of your school’s rules, because many high school seniors have gotten in trouble for taking a prank too far.

 2. Thank the teachers and other mentors who have influenced you

-I graduated 13 years ago, and I can count on one hand the number of teachers whose names I remember.
-While all teachers are doing some seriously extraordinary work, there are bound to be a few that you really click with and who will have a lasting impact on your life.
-Thank them while you can—it will mean more to them than you know.
+I graduated 13 years ago, and I can count on one hand the number of high school teachers whose names I remember.
+While all teachers are doing some seriously extraordinary work, there are bound to be a few that you really clicked with and who will have a lasting impact on your life.
+Thank your teachers while you can—it will mean more to them than you know.

 3. Go to a dance, preferably prom